tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Signature Algorithms

-The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.
-Clients which desire the server to authenticate itself via a certificate MUST send this extension.
+TLS 1.3 provides two extensions for indicating which signature algorithms may be used in digital signatures.
+The "signature_algorithms_cert" extension applies to signatures in certifiates and the "signature_algorithms" extension, which originally appeared in TLS 1.2, applies signatures in CertificateVerify messages.
+If no "signature_algorithms_cert" extension is present, then the "signature_algorithms" extension also applies to signatures appearing in certificates.
+Clients which desire the server to authenticate itself via a certificate MUST send "signature_algorithms".
 If a server is authenticating via a certificate and the client has not sent a "signature_algorithms" extension, then the server MUST abort the handshake with a "missing_extension" alert (see {{mti-extensions}}).

-The "extension_data" field of this extension in a ClientHello contains a SignatureSchemeList value:
+The "extension_data" field of these extension contains a SignatureSchemeList value:

 %%% Signature Algorithm Extension